 - In addition to large flat plasma screens for gallery viewing, infrared listening assistance and translation is available to all participants

-Technology-ready counsel tables provide quick-connect capability for data, voice, realtime transcription and video.
-Counsel can bring portable computer equipment to plug into discreetly concealed ports to access the electronics in the courtroom.
-The courtroom is augmented by fully integrated video and audio conferencing systems.
+Technology-ready counsel tables provide quick-connect capability for portable computer equipment to plug into discreetly concealed ports to access the electronics in the courtroom.
+The courtroom is augmented by fully integrated video and audio conferencing systems with multiple pan-tilt-zoom cameras.